dtekcth/data101/src/getting_started.md

 ## Ladok

 Ladok is the national service for managing your courses, exams, etc. This is where you will do your final registration for courses, exams and re-exams.
 Make sure to keep an eye out for when you have to register.
-The window for courses is usually from two weeks before the course starts, until the end of the first week of the course.
-Exam registration is usually open during the second half of the study period. **If you do not register in time, then there is no way register manually by talking to the administration, instead you wil have to wait until next time**.
+The window for course registration is usually from two weeks before the course starts, until the end of the first week of the course.
+Exam registration is usually open during the second half of the study period. **If you do not register in time, then you won't be able to take the course or exam.** There are no exceptions to this rule and the administration services can't register you manually.

 You can log in at [student.ladok.se](https://student.ladok.se).